 Secure your Kubernetes applications with Snyk Container

 We wrote previously about implementing container security throughout the SDLC, and discussed the trade offs of testing locally, in your CI/CD pipeline, against your registry, and in your Kubernetes cluster.
-With the new Kubernetes integration in Snyk Container, we’re aiming to make that last part both easier to do, and bring that information closer to developers so you can more quickly fix vulnerabilities.
+With the new Kubernetes integration in Snyk Container, we’re aiming to make that last part both easier to do, and bring that information closer to developers so you can more quickly fix vulnerabilities and enable Kubernetes security.

 Finding vulnerable Kubernetes applications with Snyk